Glyn Pardoe: Personal life

 Pardoe was the cousin of his former teammate Alan Oakes, with several other relations having played professionally.
-His daughter Charlotte is married to Scott Doyle, the son of former teammate Mike Doyle, and his grandson Tommy Doyle plays for Wolverhampton Wanderers (on loan from Manchester City), as well as having represented England's U-17 and U-16 national sides.
+His daughter Charlotte is married to Scott Doyle, the son of former teammate Mike Doyle, and his grandson Tommy Doyle plays for Wolverhampton Wanderers, as well as having represented England's U-17 and U-16 national sides.

 Pardoe died on 26 May 2020, aged 73.